From pet food to detergent, stock up on your household essentials this Prime Day

 Speed through your laundry pile with this two-pack of 60 detergent tablets from Fairy.
 Thanks to the Prime Day sale, it’s discounted by almost 25 per cent and with 120 tablets in total, it’ll last you months.
 Made to keep your clothes soft and stain-free, they’re suitable for even the most sensitive skin.
 No matter how clumsy or messy an eater you or your kids are, they’re a saving not to be missed this October.

-Comfort ultimate care fresh sky fabric conditioner pack of 6: Was £18, now £12.75, Amazon.co.uk
+Comfort ultimate care fresh sky fabric conditioner, pack of 6: Was £18, now £12.75, Amazon.co.uk

 Fabric conditioner has a multitude of benefits, from helping clothes retain their original shape to reducing colour fading, pilling and fuzz, so run, don’t walk to snap up this bargain from Comfort.
 Dermatologically tested, it’s gentle enough for sensitive skin, and claims that your clothes will stay soft and cosy after every wash.
 Thanks to this giant six-pack, you won’t run out any time soon as it amounts to 58 washes, and with 29 per cent off, it’s going straight into our shopping basket.